bestiejs/maddy/README.md

 ### Unit Tests

-Maddy uses the [Spec](http://github.com/kitcambridge/spec) unit testing framework. **The unit tests are written in [Coco](http://satyr.github.com/coco/)**, a self-hosting [CoffeeScript](http://coffeescript.org) dialect that compiles to JavaScript.
-Coco reduces the syntactic noise and idiomatic verbosity inherent in writing unit tests for a functional programming library.
+Maddy uses the [Spec](http://github.com/kitcambridge/spec) unit testing framework.
+The unit tests are written in [Coco](http://satyr.github.com/coco/), a self-hosting [CoffeeScript](http://coffeescript.org/) dialect that compiles to JavaScript. **Coco reduces the syntactic noise and idiomatic verbosity inherent in writing unit tests for a functional programming library**.

 Coco can be [installed](http://github.com/satyr/coco#readme) via npm or Git.
 Once you've installed the compiler, run `coco -wc tests/tests.co` from the command line to watch and automatically recompile the unit tests as you modify them.